igloo-project/igloo-doc/source/development/flyway.rst

 If you want to write a date upgrade in Java, you have to follow a particular workflow.
-In fact, it is not the Flyway upgrade which will contain the operations on your data/database, you will have to create an OWSI-Core data upgrade after the Flyway one.
+In fact, it is not the Flyway upgrade which will contain the operations on your data/database, you will have to create an Igloo data upgrade after the Flyway one.

 Your Flyway data upgrade will only declare that the data upgrade exists and that the application needs to launch it.
 To do so, copy the existing Flyway data upgrade *V1_2__ImportExcel.java*, give it the name you want